MateiMartin/A-D-AGENT/DOCKER_GUIDE.md

 - **When to use**: Automatically called by Docker (you don't run this directly)

 ### `cleanup.sh` / `cleanup.bat` (Host Machine)
-- **Purpose**: Complete reset script for deep cleaning
+- **Purpose**: Safe cleanup script that only affects A-D-AGENT
 - **What it does**:
-  - Stops all containers and removes volumes
+  - Stops A-D-AGENT containers and removes volumes
-  - Removes all Docker images related to A-D-AGENT
+  - Removes only A-D-AGENT Docker images
-  - Backs up and clears all data files
+  - Backs up and clears A-D-AGENT data files
-  - Cleans Docker system cache
+  - **Preserves other Docker containers and images**
-- **When to use**: When you want to completely reset everything
+- **When to use**: When you want to reset A-D-AGENT without affecting other Docker projects

 ## Usage